angusgee/cat-gpty/README.md

 # Cat Gippity

-Cat Gippity is a Linux utility for improved proompting.
+Cat Gippity is a Linux utility for improved prompting.

 For optimum results from AI, it's best to give the model the entire context of your project, and use delimiters to help it parse the content.

-## Problem statement
+You also want to use very clear proompts to explicitly instruct the model to do your bidding.

-Copying all your project files' contents, delimiting manually, and pasting into ChatGPT or a similar API is time consuming.
+However, copying all your project files' contents, delimiting manually, and pasting into ChatGPT or a similar API is time consuming.
 Also, you won't know you're going to exceed the token limit until you do.

 ## Solution